About the Journal

 Upcoming Issue Submissions

-For those unfamiliar with past issues, Questions features short articles, discussions, drawings, critiques, poetry, and other writings by philosophy students of all ages.
+For those unfamiliar with past issues, Questions features short essays, discussions, drawings and photographs, multimedia projects, poetry, and other philosophical work by students of all ages.
 The journal is published annually by the Philosophy Documentation Center.
-It is our goal to engage children in advanced philosophical thinking through related and common works of art.
+It is our goal to engage young people in advanced philosophical thinking through related and common works of art.

-All issues are comprised of unsolicited submissions from educators and students.
-As part of our anonymous review selection, we consider all submissions for correctness, accuracy, and quality of thought given the writer’s age.
+All issues are comprised of unsolicited submissions from K-12 students.
+As part of our anonymous review selection, we consider all submissions for correctness, accuracy, and the quality of the work given the writer’s age.

 Questions is looking for a variety of content written by various age groups in order to document different phases of philosophical inquiry.
 Questions accepts: